Skip to main content

 Share:

 Negligent or malicious actions of those who have legitimate access to your systems can be more devastating to your company than efforts of outside attackers.
-The average cost of a single insider threat event in 2022 ranges between $484,931 and $804,997 according to the 2022 Cost of Insider Threats Global Report by the Ponemon Institute.
+The 2022 Cost of Insider Threats Global Report by the Ponemon Institute shows that cybersecurity incidents caused by insiders’ negligence, malicious intent, and credential theft on average cost $484,931, $648,062, and $804,997 per incident (respectively).

 Attackers may easily masquerade as someone you trust.

-What can we learn from this phishing attack?
+What can we learn from these IT security incidents?

 Establishing a cybersecurity policy with clear instructions is important, but it may not be enough.
-Organizations should also conduct regular training to make sure their employees fully understand key rules of that policy and increase their overall cybersecurity awareness.
-If your employees know who can reset their passwords, how, and under which circumstances, they will be less likely to fall into scammers’ traps.
+You should also conduct regular training to make sure your employees fully understand key rules of that policy and increase their overall cybersecurity awareness.
+If your employees are aware of types of social engineering attacks and know how to safeguard their corporate accounts, they will be less likely to fall into scammers’ traps.

-Privileged accounts require additional protection, since their users typically have access to the most critical systems and data.
+Privileged accounts require even more advanced protection, since their users typically have access to the most critical systems and data.
 If hackers gain access to such accounts, the consequences for an organization’s security and reputation can be devastating.

-It's critical to ensure the timely detection and prevention of malicious activity under privileged accounts.
-Consider deploying solutions that enable continuous user monitoring, including Microsoft Hyper-V, Citrix, and VMware Horizon monitoring tools for virtual endpoints, multi-factor authentication (MFA), and user and entity behavior analytics (UEBA).
+It’s critical to ensure the timely detection and prevention of malicious activity under privileged accounts.
+Consider deploying solutions that enable multi-factor authentication (MFA), user and entity behavior analytics (UEBA), and continuous user monitoring, including Microsoft Hyper-V, Citrix, and VMware Horizon monitoring tools for virtual endpoints.

-How to prevent cybersecurity incidents caused by phishing
+How to prevent security incidents caused by social engineering

-Privilege abuse: Ubiquiti Networks and International Committee of the Red Cross (ICRC)
+Privilege abuse: International Committee of the Red Cross (ICRC)

 Sometimes, people misuse the privileges granted to them.

-Organizations have many users with elevated privileges such as admins, technical specialists, and managers.
+Organizations usually have many users with elevated privileges such as admins, technical specialists, and managers.
 Some can only access certain critical resources, such as specific databases or applications.
 Others might have full access to every system in the network and even be able to create new privileged accounts without drawing anyone’s attention.
+If privileged users have malicious intent or have been compromised, it may lead to data breaches, financial fraud, sabotage, and other severe consequences.

-Unfortunately, it’s hard to detect if a user with elevated access rights is abusing their privileges.
-Such culprits often cleverly conceal their actions and can even mislead your internal investigation, as in the case of Ubiquiti Networks.
+Unfortunately, it’s hard to detect if a user with elevated access rights is abusing their privileges, as such culprits often cleverly conceal their actions.

 International Committee of the Red Cross (ICRC)

 In January 2022, the ICRC suffered a cyberattack and a massive data breach.
-According to ICRC former cyber warfare adviser Lukasz Olejnik, it was probably the biggest breach of the most sensitive information in the history of humanitarian organizations.
+According to former ICRC cyber warfare adviser Lukasz Olejnik, it was probably the biggest and most sensitive breach in the history of humanitarian organizations.
 The breach resulted in the compromise of data on over 515,000 vulnerable people separated from their families due to conflict, migration, and other disasters.

 At first, it was assumed that the breach resulted from an attack on one of the organization’s subcontractors.
-However, an investigation showed that the attack targeted ICRC servers specifically.
-Malicious actors accessed the ICRC systems through a vulnerability, compromised privileged accounts, and acted in the guise of admins to obtain sensitive data.
+However, an investigation showed that the attack specifically targeted ICRC servers.
+Malicious actors compromised privileged accounts, used lateral movement techniques to escalate their privileges, and acted in the guise of admins to obtain sensitive data.

-What can we learn from these incidents of privilege abuse?
+What can we learn from thіs incident of privilege abuse?

-There are different ways for organizations to successfully prevent incidents similar to the ones experienced by Ubiquiti Networks and the Red Cross.
-In particular, you can secure your organization’s privileged accounts by enabling manual approval of access requests for the most critical assets.
+There are different ways for organizations to successfully prevent incidents similar to the one experienced by the Red Cross.
+In particular, you can secure your organization’s privileged accounts by enabling MFA and manual approval of access requests for the most critical assets.

 Many organizations also have privileged accounts used by several people, such as admin or service management accounts.
 In this case, you can use secondary authentication to distinguish the actions of individual users under such accounts.

-Also, detailed user activity recording and thorough audits can simplify the security incident investigation process and prevent the perpetrator from misleading investigators.
+Also, detailed user activity recording and thorough audits can simplify data breach response and incident investigation processes.

 Insiders are people we tend to trust.